Members of today’s workforce are quickly realizing the benefits of remote work.

 That said, many employers will not provide computers or other equipment needed to do the job.
 Instead, the employee may be responsible for obtaining the tools they need.
 For many new remote workers, their existing computer is sufficient.

 But some employers have more technical requirements that may mean buying new equipment, such as a Mac or PC, a headset, or specific software.
-Before the first day, these tools should be up and running in order to best communicate with colleagues.
+Before the first day, these tools should be up and running to best communicate with colleagues.

 5) Commitment to Work-Life Balance